-This Thai Peanut Superfood Slaw recipe is so over-the-top good, that one the readers in our community commented:
+This Thai-Inspired Peanut Superfood Slaw Recipe is so over-the-top good, that one of the readers in our community commented:

 “Oh my!!!
-I just made [Thai Peanut Superfood Slaw] and it would have to honestly be the tastiest salad I have had.
+I just made this slaw recipe and it would have to honestly be the tastiest salad I have had.
 The dressing is unbelievable—I have to now make a second bowl as I have managed to demolish the first one!”

 Yes, it’s that good.

-There’s something about the creamy dressing with the punch of garlic and ginger mixed with the crisp cabbage and veggies that make this slaw one of those dishes that you can’t stop eating.
+There’s something about the creamy dressing with the punch of garlic and ginger mixed with the crisp cabbage and veggies that make this slaw recipe one of those dishes that you can’t stop eating.
 I am not Thai in heritage and want to mention that this recipe is inspired by salads I’ve had at restaurants!
 I used ingredients that commonly show up in Thai restaurants here in the US.

 I use organic peanut butter here but almond butter tastes delicious in this recipe too.
 Peanut butter has a bad rap in the health community for a few reasons, 1) it’s usually loaded with sugar, 2) peanuts aren’t huge superfood superstars when compared to almonds and other nuts*, and 3) peanuts stored in mass quantities grow mold very easily.